citra-emu/citra-web/site/content/entry/citra-now-has-an-installer.md

 `Help` menu, and then `Check for Updates`.

 ## Uninstallation & Install Modification
-QTIFW's `maintenancetool` can also be used to uninstall Citra, and install a different type of build.
+QtIFW's `maintenancetool` can also be used to uninstall Citra, and install a different type of build.
 Like the updater, this is also integrated into the Qt frontend, and can be accessed by going to the `Help` menu, and then `Modify Citra Install`.
+Integrating with an already well-established framework like QtIFW allows us to streamline the task of installation maintenence.